 Our warehouse in Gloucester in the UK is staffed by a mixture of permanent employees and agency staff.
 The use of agency staff provides the business with operational flexibility but it is recognised that the types of role which are typically fulfilled by agency staff may present a higher modern slavery risk.
 We mitigate this risk by working with a single, reputable local employment agency who comply with the requirements of the Modern Slavery Act.
+In the last financial year we have also increased the proportion of permanent employees in our warehouse compared with agency staff, which tends to reduce modern slavery risk.
 We do not engage any staff on a "casual" basis.
-Senior members of the Operations team have also completed Modern Slavery training.
+Senior members of the Operations team have completed Modern Slavery training.